If you have a G2 driving license and you’re charged with stunt driving in Ontario, it’s important to take the matter very seriously.

 • A possible jail sentence of up to six months

-Even though stunt driving is not a criminal offense, you should still consider taking legal advice and defending the charge in court because of these harsh potential penalties.
+Even though stunt driving is not a criminal offence, you should still consider taking legal advice and defending the charge in court because of these harsh potential penalties.
 Many Ontario jurisdictions have imposed jail sentences on drivers convicted of high-speed stunt driving.
 Fines of over $5,000 are frequently dished out.

 Rather than risking the harshest consequences, consider representation by one of the seasoned driving offence lawyers at Affordable Defence.